Updated: Dec 8, 2020

 I was so overwhelmed

-The first time I did an entire gear revamp took me over 10 months (10 MONTHS!!!).
+The first time I did an entire gear revamp took me over 10 months to research, plan, and finance (10 MONTHS!!!).
 So because I love you, I've narrowed the process down into 5 simple steps that'll help you feeling more confident when you hit "purchase" on that hunk of pixels.

 01. Do your research